-Personalization in marketing will not go back to being optional.
-Instead it will become a driving force that can ensure growth within your organization, be a key to managing your current relationships with consumers, and prove an essential tool for improving retention.
-For your bank or credit union to remain relevant, marketing automation platforms must be a priority.
+Personalization in marketing is no longer optional.
+It has quickly become a driving force that ensures growth for your organization — a key to managing relationships, and an essential tool that improves retention.
+For your bank or credit union to remain relevant, marketing automation platforms simply must be a priority.

 When it comes to marketing automation, financial institutions fall into three categories: those with a marketing automation platform, those without one, and those with a collection of different systems (more on that later).

 If you already have a marketing automation platform, great — now is the time to empower your marketing department to buckle down and really develop a strategy makes the tech serve your customers and improve your bottom line.